vbauer/manet/README.md

 * Environment variables
 * Built-in configuration JSON file *("config/default.json")*

+Rules of overriding:

-Each configuration level could be overridden by another level.
+* Each configuration level could be overridden by another level.
-The most-priority parameters are command-line parameters.
+* The *most-priority* parameters are *command-line parameters*.
-The less-priority parameters are stored in build-in configuration file.
+* The *less-priority* parameters are stored in *build-in configuration file*.

 ### CLI parameters